 Tim’s grandma would give you this recipe by saying something like, “Sauté a little garlic in oil with tomatoes and green beans.”
 And really, while the directions below are more specific, with the measurements and details we jotted down as we cooked, her basic instructions aren’t bad.
 The thing to remember with recipes like this one is that they’re less about precision and more about a general idea, which, for the record, is exactly what makes recipes like this one easy to like.

 3 cloves garlic, minced

-12 ounces (1 1/2 cups) chopped tomatoes or tomato sauce (we like Pomi, which is very liquidy, even though it’s pure tomatoes; you want something that can get saucy with the green beans and cover everything)
+12 ounces (1 1/2 cups) chopped boxed or canned tomatoes or tomato sauce (we like Pomi, which is very liquidy, even though it’s pure tomatoes; you want something that can get saucy with the green beans and cover everything)

 24 ounces (1 1/2 pounds) frozen green beans